 Yes.
 You can bring comfortable clothes for your child to wear, such as play or school clothes.
 You should also bring pajamas.

 It is a good idea to bring some things that will make your child comfortable, such as a blanket and/or pillow.
 Items such as unframed photos, books, posters, stuffed animals, a journal, stationery, hair care products, and electric razors can also be brought onto the unit.
 Anything sharp (razors, pins, scissors, or glass or metal picture frames) or other items that may not be safe for the children on the unit should be left at home.
 Our staff will check any belongings that you bring to ensure their safety.

 To reach your child, your child’s treatment team, or a staff person on the unit urgently, call 617-355-7721.
 If your child or the staff you are looking for are not immediately available, the staff will take a message and your call will be returned as soon as possible.
 Caregivers should feel comfortable calling the unit at any time.

 Meals are served family style, with patients and staff eating together.
 There is generally one meal selection but some children on the unit have special diets, depending on their medical or dietary needs.
 You can let the staff know if your child has any dietary restrictions.

 During the academic year, part of every weekday is dedicated to school.
-We have two teachers, one for grades 1-8 and one for grades 9-12.
+We have two teachers, one for grades 1 to 8 and one for grades 9 to 12.
 With your permission, they will help gather assignments from your child’s school so your child can keep up with some schoolwork while on the unit.